raspberrypilearning/talk-like-a-pirate/worksheet.md

 ## Replace words with pirate words

-1. To talk like a pirate, we need to replace certain words with pirate versions of the words.
-For example, pirates never say "hello", they say "ahoy".
-Luckily we know the text that was typed in the **Landlubbers** text box because we have retrieved and stored it in our variable called `words`.
+1. To talk like a pirate, we need to replace certain words with their piratical equivalent.
+For example, we know pirates say "ahoy" instead of "hello".
+Luckily we know the text that was typed in the **Landlubbers** text box because we have retrieved and stored it in our `words` variable.
 Let's use a function to find the word `"hello"` and replace it with `"ahoy"`.

 1. Here is a line of code which should be copied and pasted where the gap is left in the previous code, between creating the variable `words` and assigning its value to the textarea with the id `#pirates`.